BearDooks/beardooks.github.io/about.md

 ---
 layout: page
 title: About
-permalink: /about/
-subtitle: A little about this place
+share: true
 ---

-Welcome to Chucklindblom.com
+# Welcome to Chucklindblom.com

 A site to get general Tech News, Reviews, and General Hoop-La about nothing in particular.
 On here you will find scripts I write to make life easy, thoughts on events, and projects I am working on.